mhannum72/mylunch/README.md

 todo
 ====

+* I want to create my own image-load-or-complete api which will CORRECTLY wait until an image has loaded before proceeding.
+It looks like you just need to check the 'complete' attribute of the 'img' tag.
+This doesn't seem too difficult.

 * There's a clear advantage when I write, as this will only be a single database access.
 I can make this happen in a clever way I think..